OfficeDev/Word-Add-in-JavaScript-ChangeContentWithXML/README.md

 <a name="troubleshooting"></a>
 ##Troubleshooting
-If the add-in starts with a blank document instead of the one shown in Figure 1, ensure the **StartAction** property of the project is set to ComplexDoc.docx and not just to Word.
+If the add-in starts with a blank document instead of the test document, ensure the **Start Document** property of the project is set to ComplexDoc.docx and not just to [New Word document].
+To do this, Select the ChangeContentWithXML project in the Solution Explorer, and view the properties in the Properties window.
+Under App you will see Start Action and Start Document listed.
+The values for these should be:

+- Start Action: Office Desktop Client
+- Start Document: ComplexDoc.docx

 <a name="questions"></a>
 ##Questions and comments##